tvdboom/ATOM/docs/user_guide/training/training.md

 !!! warning
     * Pruning is disabled for [multi-metric runs][].
-    * Pruning is disabled during [hyperparameter tuning][] for studies with cross-validation.
-This is due to the fact that trials can't share intermediate values.
     * Pruning is only available for models that support [in-training validation][].

 <br>